shenhuiying2017/azure-docs.es-es/articles/active-directory/active-directory-certificate-based-authentication-ios.md

     }

-Para cargar la información, puede usar el módulo de Azure AD mediante Windows PowerShell.
-Abajo se muestran algunos ejemplos para agregar, quitar o modificar una entidad de certificación.

-### Configuración del inquilino de Azure AD para la autenticación basada en certificados
+To upload the information, you can use  the Azure AD module through Windows PowerShell.
+Below are examples for adding, removing or modifying a certificate authority.

+### <a name="configuring-your-azure-ad-tenant-for-certificate-based-authentication"></a>Configuring your Azure AD tenant for certificate based authentication

-1. Inicie Windows PowerShell con privilegios de administrador.
+1. Start Windows PowerShell with administrator privileges.

-2. Instale el módulo de Azure AD.
-Es preciso instalar la versión [1\.1.143.0](http://www.powershellgallery.com/packages/AzureADPreview/1.1.143.0), o una superior.
+2. Install the Azure AD module.
+You need to install Version [1.1.143.0](http://www.powershellgallery.com/packages/AzureADPreview/1.1.143.0) or higher.

         Install-Module -Name AzureADPreview –RequiredVersion 1.1.143.0

-3. Conéctelo al inquilino de destino:
+3. Connect to your target tenant:

         Connect-AzureAD

-### Adición de una nueva entidad de certificación

-1. Establezca varias propiedades de la entidad de certificación y agréguelas a Azure Active Directory:
+### <a name="adding-a-new-certificate-authority"></a>Adding a new certificate authority

+1. Set various properties of the certificate authority and add it to Azure Active Directory:

         $cert=Get-Content -Encoding byte "[LOCATION OF THE CER FILE]"
         $new_ca=New-Object -TypeName Microsoft.Open.AzureAD.Model.CertificateAuthorityInformation